cs4241-21a/final_project/README.md

 ## Sample Accounts:

-**Changes have been made - after reading this, please see below for "Dev Options"**
+### Hidden Dev Options

+I got tired of creating emails that contain weird strings (also wanted to show other people, if possible) to create special accounts for testing, so I made an easter egg:

+When you register a new account, type (or paste) `Dev Options` in the email field and you will be shown a list of "arguments" (checkboxes) that allows you to change the property of your account.
+None of those conflict, but turning off indexing disallows Globle Search.

 ### Small, everyday sample data

-To get an account with sample data, ~~register an account with its email containing~~ `rv89uj4fui678fwgt3`.
+To get an account with sample data, check `Samples` in Dev Options mentioned above.

-[comment]: <TODO> (Sample accounts are already made: `sample@test.com` with password: `1`.)

-### Huge, 10 years of heavy use worth of random data
+### Huge, 10 years of heavy use worth of random data (not recommended, see below)

 I made a random data generator in the server to test indexing performance.
-To get a not indexed account, ~~register one with its email containing~~ `89jv4hu8283e4c9h`.
-To get an account with random data, ~~register an account with its email containing~~ `ebdrfcgtvy567u`.
+To get a not indexed account, check `🚫 Index` in Dev Options.
+To get an account with random data, check `Random Transactions` in Dev Options.
 Sample accounts are already made: `random@test.yesIndex` and `random@test.noIndex`, passwords are both `1`.
 Random data represents data amount for a heavy user that have used this website daily for 10 years (2011-2021), and each day averaged to create ~5 transactions with each one having a note of ~18 characters and transaction amount of ~4 digits (two on each side of the decimal point).

 ### Huge(r), 10 years of heavy use worth of random nouns in notes and as tags (recommended)

 I made a random noun+tag generator in the server to test search indexing performance (and tag searching performance).
-To get an account with random data, ~~register an account with its email containing~~ `kmocowiamcwaiom`.
+To get an account with random data, check `Random Nouns` in Dev Options.
 Random nouns represents data amount for a heavy user that have used this website daily for 10 years (2011-2021), and each day averaged to create ~5 transactions with each one having a note of 4 nouns (2 of which are tags) and a number tag, with transaction amount of ~4 digits (two on each side of the decimal point).

 ![RandomNouns](readme/RandomNouns.png)